masak/alma/README.md

 "But you're saying this is your fourth flashback of the same scene.
 Shouldn't all flashbacks be the same?
 Isn't it, like, a paradox that they're not?"

 "Not really.
-The same macro can be invoked from many different call sites with different parameters.
-Even if there are no differing parameters, the macro is just code, and can execute differently each time on a whim."
+The same macro can be invoked from many different call sites with different inputs.
+Even if there are no differing inputs, the macro is just code, and can execute differently each time on a whim."

 "So, in a sense, we're in a bubble.
 This whole flashback is taking place in the actual time-line's past.
 Nothing we do here will have any real consequence."